 Artificial intelligence is not the answer to everything, but in a hyper-competitive market place like investment banking, where smart people go head-to-head every day, smart tools can change the game — in terms of productivity gains, lead generation capabilities and customer experience.

 The potential impact of AI is difficult pin down because its uses are potentially infinite.
-On a recent Refinitiv #IBDigitalization webcast that I had the pleasure to host, my guest Dorian Selz, CEO of Squirro, asserted that no part of investment banking operations will be unaffected, from deal sourcing and risk modelling, through to automating execution in equity and debt capital markets, and across the middle and back office area.
+Dorian Selz, CEO of Squirro, for example, believes that no part of investment banking operations will be unaffected, from deal sourcing and risk modelling, through to automating execution in equity and debt capital markets, and across the middle and back office area.

 Implementing AI as part of a digitalization strategy